ray-x/navigator.lua/README.md

 -- The attach will be call at end of navigator on_attach() require'navigator'.setup({on_attach = function(client, bufnr) require 'illuminate'.on_attach(client)})
 ```

+## Highlight

+Highlight I am using:

+* LspReferenceRead, LspReferenceText and LspReferenceWrite are used for `autocmd CursorHold <buffer> lua vim.lsp.buf.document_highlight()`
+That is where you saw current symbol been highlighted.

+* GHListDark and GHTextViewDark is used for floating listvew and TextView.
+They are be based on current background
+(Normal) and PmenuSel

+* In future, I will use NormalFloat for floating view.
+But ATM, most of colorscheme does not define NormalFloat

+You can override above highlight to fit your current colorscheme

 ## Screenshots